darqos/darqos/doc/roadmap.md

    * CRUD
    * UTF8
    * Decent fixed-width font
+   * Basically just using PyQt5's text widget
+   * No BiDi or vertical support

+Story
+* Turn on device.
+* See login window.
+  * No need to deal with initial account creation, etc, yet.
+* Log in with username/password.
+  * Should use TAB to move between entry widgets
+  * Should default to username entry
+  * Should allow shutdown / reboot
+* Get initial UI.
+  * Search bar, object factory, etc
+* Create a new text document
+* Close the text viewer
+* Find document with search bar, and view it again
+* Delete the text document
+* Confirm it cannot be found with search
+* Logout

 ### M1
 Support web browsing, and begin work on metadata/indexer support to make that experience better than on existing platforms.